hjens/lya_igm_rt/README.md

 * `fractions_output` - The name of the file containing
 transmitted LyA fractions, from `process_output.py` (will be placed in `output_dir`).
 * `tau_output` - The name of the file containing tau as a function of wavelength for each sightline traced.
+Leave empty if you do not want this.
+The file can be very big!
 * `line_model` - The model to use for the intrinsic LyA emission.
 Default is 'gmg'.
 See section below for more information.